mvolkmann/blog/src/terminal-tips.md

 highly customizable tool for customizing shell prompts.
 It works in nearly all shells including
 Bash, Fish, Nushell, Powershell, and Zsh.
-This removes the need to customize the prompt in shell-specific ways.
+This removes the need to customize the prompt in multiple, shell-specific ways.

 Starship can be configured in one place for all shells, which is great for developers that utilize multiple shells.